cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 In the resulting output, processes are grouped by their name.

-<DocsImage src="/img/guides/troubleshooting-cypress-process-profiler-cli.jpg" alt="Process printout of Cypress in CLI" ></DocsImage>
+<DocsImage src="/img/guides/troubleshooting/troubleshooting-cypress-process-profiler-cli.jpg" alt="Process printout of Cypress in CLI"></DocsImage>

 By default, process information is collected and summarized is printed once every 10 seconds.
 You can override this interval by setting the